-The extremely rapid growth of CEO compensation compared with the earnings of the top

-0.1% of wage earners does not mean that the top 0.1% fared poorly.
-In fact, the very highest earners-those in the top 0.1% of all earners-saw their annual earnings (including realized stock options and vested stock awards) grow fantastically, though far less than the compensation of the CEOs of large firms.
-Top 0.1% annual earnings grew a healthy 465% from 1979 to 2021, though that was just a small fraction of the 1,437% growth of realized CEO compensation achieved between 1978 and 2021 (strict comparability on the year 1979 is not available in the data).
+The extremely rapid growth of CEO compensation compared with the earnings of the top 0.1% of wage earners does not mean that the top 0.1% fared poorly.
+In fact, the very highest earners-those in the top 0.1% of all earners-saw their annual earnings (including realized stock options and vested stock awards) grow fantastically, though far less than the compensation of the CEOs of large firms (which are also a very small subset of the top 0.1%).
+Top 0.1% annual earnings grew a healthy 377.7% from 1978 to 2022, though that was just a small fraction of the 1,370.4% growth of realized CEO compensation achieved between 1978 and 2022 (strict comparability on the years 1979 to 2023 is not available because we do not have CEO data for 1979 nor top 0.1% data for 2023).

-If CEO pay growing far faster than the pay of other high earners is evidence of the presence of rents, as Kaplan suggests, one would conclude that today's top executives are collecting substantial rents, claiming income far in excess of their contribution to producing it.
+Since CEO pay growing far faster than the pay of other high earners is evidence of the presence of rents, one can conclude that today's top executives are collecting substantial rents, claiming income that greatly exceeds their contribution to producing it.
 This means that if CEOs were paid less, there would be no loss of productivity or output in the economy.